 Are Microwave Range Hoods Any Good?

-Microwave range hoods, or over-the-range microwaves can be used in place of range hoods.
+Microwave range hoods or over-the-range microwaves can be used instead of range hoods.

 If you’re building a new kitchen and haven’t chosen one of the two, you can go for an over-the-range microwave, as it prevents smoke and heat buildup that occurs due to the cooktop.

 Don’t get me wrong.
 Even your microwave will release a significant amount of heat.
 However, a microwave range hood comes with its own ventilation system.
-These microwaves are typically installed above the cooktop, so they also have a nice look and save space in your kitchen.
+Microwave range hoods are typically installed above the cooktop, so they also have a nice look and save space in your kitchen.

 The downside to using an over-the-range microwave is that its filter isn’t as efficient as that of the range hood.
 Its fan speed is also lower.

-It also provides you with limited space for cooking; you can’t use larger pots.
+Over-the-range microwaves also represent limited space for cooking, as you can’t use larger pots.
 It can also be difficult for shorter people to “see what’s cooking” in the microwave, and it can be a hassle to use compared to a countertop or drawer microwave.

-With an over-the-range microwave, you’ll also need to clean and replace the filters frequently, as they’re not as efficient as range hoods.
-If not replaced or cleared on time, they won’t be as efficient in cleaning up the air in your kitchen.
+With an over-the-range microwave, you’ll also need to frequently clean and replace the filters, as they’re not as efficient as range hoods.
+If not replaced or cleared on time, over-the-range microwaves won’t be as efficient at cleaning up the air in your kitchen.

 How High Should A Microwave Range Hood Be?